microsoft/MTC_IOT_WALL/README.md

 >At this point you might be prompted for another action.
 If so, click **Import copy**

+You should see three tabs across the top of the Node-RED canvas.
+Before you continue with the deployment, you will need to delete the two tabs that were created when Node-RED was initialized for the first time.
+The two tabs are labeled **Azure IoT Edge** and **Dashboard**.

+- Double-click on the **Azure IoT Edge** tab
+- From the pop-out window, click **Delete**
+- Repeat the previous two steps for the **Dashboard** tab
 - Finally, click **Deploy** in the upper right-hand corner of the canvas.

 ## Congratulations